rajathratnakaran/Consumer_goods/CodeBasics/README.md

 # Adhoc request #9:

+Which channel helped to bring more gross sales in the fiscal year 2021 and the percentage of contribution?
+The final output contains these fields,channel, gross_sales_mln,percentage
 ````
 with cte1 as (select f.product_code,f.customer_code,f.sold_quantity, c.channel from dim_customer c left join fact_sales_monthly f
               on c.customer_code = f.customer_code